westermo/app-demo/src/leds/README.md

 ```

-## Running a command in the container from the HOST
+## Executing a command in the container from the Host
-It is also possible to run a command inside the container from the outside HOST command line:
+From the Host shell command line we can execute a command inside the container shell using lxc-attach.

+Example:
 ```
 lxc-attach -n bar -- leds -1 ethX8:yellow:state
 ```